E2 formality via obstruction theory: Quillen cohomology

 where $\mathcal{G}$ is a set of compact projective generators of $\cat{C}$.

 Given a left adjoint functor between two quasi-algebraic categories, we define its left derived functor

-to be the left derived functor in the sense of model categories of the functor $F:s\cat{C}\to s\cat{D}$ given by degreewise application of the functor $F$.
+to be the left derived functor in the sense of model categories of the functor $F\colon s\cat{C}\to s\cat{D}$ given by degreewise application of the functor $F$.

 \begin{remark} There is a conceptural description of the $\infty$-category underlying the model category $s\cat{C}$ as the \emph{non-abelian derived category of} $\cat{C}$.
 Explicitly, this is completion of the category $\cat{C}^{cp}$ of compact projective objects of $\cat{C}$ under $\infty$-sifted colimits.
 Using this terminology, the functor $\L F$ is the unique extension of $F_{|\cat{C}^{cp}}$ into a functor that preserves sifted colimits.
-This is originally due to Lurie but we refer the reader to \cite[Section 5.1.1]{kestupurity} for a very comprehensive description of this point of view. \end{remark}
+This is originally due to Lurie (see \cite[Section 5.5.8]{luriehigher} or \cite[Section 5.1.1]{kestupurity} for a concise version of Lurie's work). \end{remark}